-This course introduces the basic structure and movement of the human head, shoulders, and neck in art.
-Art anatomy enables students to accurately depict the structure of a portrait, to convey the facial structure and shape of human beings, and to draw the artwork closer to reality.
+This course is the first part of one-year lecture in Art Anatomy.
+It introduces the basic structure and movement of the human body.
+Art anatomy enables students to accurately depict the structure of the portrait, to convey the facial structure and shape of human beings, and to draw the artwork closer to reality.